Too Good To Go: International expansion

-As of January 2025 the company serves Austria, Australia, Belgium, Canada, Czechia, Denmark, the Faroe Islands, France, Germany, Ireland, Italy, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, the United Kingdom and the United States.
+As of March 2026 the company serves the European countries Austria, Belgium, Czechia, Denmark, the Faroe Islands, France, Germany, Ireland, Italy, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, the United Kingdom.
+Outside of Europe the service is available in Australia, Canada, Japan, New Zealand and the United States.

 Purpose

 The purpose of Too Good To Go is to reduce food waste worldwide.
 It developed a mobile application that connects restaurants and stores that have unsold, surplus food, with customers who can then buy whatever food the outlet considers surplus to requirements—without being able to choose—at a much lower price than normal.
 The food on the app is priced at one-third its original price.
 The company claims this reduces the waste of food that would otherwise be discarded; food waste is a global problem that affects the environment.
 In three years active, the app reached more than 9.5 million users.
 As of 2022, more than 57.7 million users and 154,000 establishments have signed up, and 139 million meals have been collected.

 In 2019, the company had 350 employees in Europe.
 As of June 2023 the company was estimated to have 1,289 employees.